DavidBall117/strapi-plugin-import-export/README.md

 # strapi-plugin-import-export

+## Overview

+A strapi plugin for importing and exporting data to assist with migrations.

+When importing data for single types the single type needs to be published beforehand, otherwise the data for the single type will not be saved.

 ## Installation Guide

 1. If it doesn't exist, create the plugin directory in your Strapi project's root folder: `mkdir plugins`